William04A/pispeedtest/README.md

 _____________

 **Hey there!
-Just to let you know, PiSpeedtest is still being actively maintained, but updates (especially the bigger ones) to the software might be rolled out with more delay.**
+Just to let you know, PiSpeedtest is still being actively maintained as in I can go in and fix things if there is a demand for it.
+A few things are missing and I'm pretty sure some servers are down and so on.
+In 2020, I am planning a bigger rewrite which uses other services for version control and cloud saving along with code updates.
+Worth to mention is that I have grown so much in my coding compared to when I started to write PiSpeedtest.
+Version numbers are not accurate at all - I will switch over to Semver.
+With all that said - PiSpeedtest should still be usuable - and I am so excited for the rewrite!**

 ### Features:
 **Here are some of PiSpeedtest´s features:**